NatLibFi/NDL-VuFind2-Vagrant/README.md

 * ( `vagrant package --output ubuntu_vufind2.box`
   - package the virtual machine as a new base box, roughly 700MB or more - the _VagrantConf.rb_ file needs to be edited to use the created box file. )

-When addressing the _centos_ machine, just add `centos` at the end of each command.
+When addressing the _alma_ machine, just add `alma` at the end of each command.

 <a href="https://docs.vagrantup.com/v2/cli/index.html">Vagrant documentation</a> for more info.